metalamin/metalamin.github.io/_posts/2018-06-12-Quick-Chat-SQLi-EN.md

 ---

 ## Summary
-This story starts with a headhunter offering me a job for a major company.
+This story starts with a head-hunter offering me a job for a major company.
 No need to say I always screen the employer as I expect they would do to me.
-If we add the fact that I was a little bored, I ended up finding a 0-day in a wordpress plugin used in one of their servers.
+If we add the fact that I was a little bored, I ended up finding a 0-day in a WordPress plugin used in one of their servers.

-Even if this is not a security compamy they take it very seriously.
-Kudos for their security team as they managed it blaseling fast.
+Even not a being security company they take it very seriously.
+Kudos for their security team as they managed it blazingly fast.

 Let's take a look at this vulnerability found on the plugin ['Quick Chat'](https://wordpress.org/plugins/quick-chat/) for WordPress.